brettcannon/oplop/README.md

 It must also be realized that Oplop is designed to run anywhere -- including in a web browsers on a mobile phone -- which restricts the number of rounds that can be used.
 While it would be technically safer to use several MD5 rounds (as [should be used on servers storing passwords](http://chargen.matasano.com/chargen/2007/9/7/enough-with-the-rainbow-tables-what-you-need-to-know-about-s.html)), Oplop does not have that luxury for performance reasons; a mobile phone cannot run MD5 thousands of times very quickly.

-You can read more about what Oplop does (not) protect against in its [Threat model](https://github.com/brettcannon/oplop/wiki/Threat-Model).
+You can read more about what Oplop does (not) protect against in its [threat model](https://github.com/brettcannon/oplop/wiki/Threat-Model).